 Matching this union had been challenging.
 In particular, many people in South

-Baden, with their capital Freiburg, opposed such an unnatural wedding, forcing
+Baden, with its capital Freiburg, opposed such an unnatural wedding, forcing the Sauschwaben and Badenser, as they mutually refer to themselves, into

 one bed made in Stuttgart.